 Leave time (including vacation and sick time) may impact hours worked each week.

-Ability to work in-person from the UW Seattle Campus (Mary Gates Hall), flexibility for occasional remote work through a discussion with supervisor.
+Ability to work in-person from the University of Washington in Seattle (Mary Gates Hall), flexibility for occasional remote work through a discussion with supervisor.

 Summary of work